 Diversity of Training: All CBT interns receive training in DBT, however the caseload is a mix of multi-diagnostic patients (e.g., BPD) and those with less complicated presentations.
 The most common diagnoses treated include mood, anxiety, and personality disorders.
 All interns will receive training in providing CBT and DBT in a general outpatient setting (the Civitan Building).
-Supervision of CBT interns in the outpatient CBT/DBT setting provided by: Zach Rosenthal, PhD, Melissa L. Miller, PhD, Andrada Neacsiu, PhD, Moria Smoski, PhD, and Noga Zerubavel, PhD.
+Supervision of CBT interns in the outpatient CBT/DBT setting provided by: M. Zachary Rosenthal, PhD; Andrada Neacsiu, PhD; Moria Smoski, PhD; Noga Zerubavel, PhD

 In addition, after interns match to Duke, we then select interns for the following diverse clinical experiences based in large part on their ranking and ratings of preferences for each rotation.
 Interns receive specialized training with one or more of the specific and diverse settings and patients listed below.